US Flag - fm USfamily.net

 The Bonn DIRECTOR sequence from the above data is: Lee Dominic, Roland Britton, Gary Humfelt, Chuck Hammond, Al Bettis, Manfred Weise, and Marco Eimuth.
 Gary Holthusen, Dennis Christ, et al' were resident in Bad Godesberg at various other times as marketing personnel. [lab]

-Side note 2: The real heros and heroines of these stories were the spouses and children of employees who moved into a 'foreign' country.
+Side note 3: The real heros and heroines of these stories were the spouses and children of employees who moved into a 'foreign' country.
 They had to shop for food and maintain households living in the economy of the country.
-Education of the children was also a challenge as they had started in US schools then had to adapt to what-ever was available.
+Education of the children was also a challenge as they had started in US schools then had to adapt to what-ever was available. [lab]

 3.2 Paris, France